kubernetes/kops/README.md

 If you have problems, please set `--v=8` and open an issue, and ping justinsb on slack!

-## Build a kubectl file
+## Create kubecfg settings for kubectl

+(This step is actually optional; `create cluster` will do it automatically after cluster creation.
+ But we expect that if you're part of a team you might share the KOPS_STATE_STORE, and then you can do this on different machines instead of having to share kubecfg files)

-The kops tool is a CLI for doing administrative tasks.
-You can use it to create the kubecfg configuration, for use with kubectl:
+To create the kubecfg configuration settings for use with kubectl:

 ```
 export NAME=<kubernetes.mydomain.com>